JujuAdams/DoLater/README.md

                function(data) { //Callback Function
                    show_message("dead :("); //Show a message
                },
-               { data : id }, //Pass the instance id into the trigger and callback function true); //Do it once
+               { instance : id }, //Pass the instance id into the trigger and callback function true); //Do it once
 ```